Outsourced transport and logistics

 Shippers and companies face many challenges that providers are aiming to address more effectively:

 Long transit times.
 For most companies, the time it takes to deliver products or services to the consumer directly affects cash flow.
-Slow transit time means later payment, with cash being tied up instead of being available for activities that further increase revenue.
+Slow transit time means later payment, with cash getting tied up instead of being available for activities that further increase revenue.

 Cost pressures.
 Logistics companies and shippers face mounting pressures to increase revenues while reducing operating costs.
 There is a growing need to maximize resources, particularly for small and medium-sized businesses, and minimize environmental impact.